bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 Most Linux distributions install and enable bash-completion these days.

-Homebrew based Bash on macOS on the other hand you will require bash-completion installation and invocation.
+Homebrew based Bash on macOS on the other hand will require bash-completion installation and invocation.

 First install bash-completion: